zerozero/zerozero.github.io/_posts/2016-06-28-meadowlark-part-2.md

 #define DEFAULT_LEAP_OSC_PORT 6448
 ```

-Let's leave these as they are for now since to start with we'll run Unity on the same machine.
+I'll leave these as they are for now since to start with I'm running Unity on the same machine.

 _Unity_
 I've created a new empty Unity project and I'm going to use [this library](https://github.com/jorgegarcia/UnityOSC) to receive OSC messages.
-I'm not going to use the OSC helper editor panel that's included so all I need to copy over is the OSC folder which I drag into my Assets folder.
+I'm not going to use the OSC helper editor panel that's included with this library so all I need to copy over is the OSC folder which I drag into my Assets folder.

-Make sure to enable running in the background for the Unity app by going to Edit -> Project Settings -> Player and toggling 'Run in Background' to true.
-Then when running both apps make sure the ofApp has focus otherwise it pauses execution and no values are output.
+I make sure to enable running-in-the-background for the Unity app by going to Edit -> Project Settings -> Player and toggling 'Run in Background' to true.
+Then when running both apps I just have to make sure the ofApp has focus otherwise it pauses execution and no values are output.

-For this first test I'll simply attach a new script to the main camera and call it LeapOSCHandler - I don't need to send any data back to the LEAP so this script will just handle incoming messages.
-The LeapOSC openFrameworks app can send left and/or right hand data out, to keep things simple for now I'm just using the right hand.
-We know that the port the ofApp is sending on is 6448 so we'll configure a server for that.
+For this first test I'll simply attach a new script to the main camera in my Unity Scene and call it LeapOSCHandler - I don't need to send any data back to the LEAP so this script will just handle incoming messages.
+The LeapOSC ofApp can send left and/or right hand data out, to keep things simple for now I'm just using the right hand.
+I also create a cube in the scene and leave it named as the default 'Cube'.

+I know that the port the ofApp is sending on is 6448 so I'll configure a server (OSC receiver) for that.
 Here's my LeapOSCHandler script with inline commentary:

 ```csharp
 using System;